Days Until Cinco de Mayo

 📚 Interesting Facts

-Cinco de Mayo commemorates Mexico's victory over France at the Battle of Puebla in 1862
+Cinco de Mayo commemorates the Mexican army's unexpected victory over French forces at the Battle of Puebla on May 5, 1862

-In Mexico, the holiday is primarily observed in the state of Puebla
+The holiday is celebrated more widely in the United States than in Mexico, where it's primarily observed in the state of Puebla

 🎊 Traditions & Celebrations

-Enjoying Mexican cuisine like tacos, enchiladas, and margaritas
+Restaurants and bars serve traditional Mexican foods like tacos, enchiladas, mole poblano, and margaritas

 📜 Historical Events on This Day